 the pickups (primarily).
 With an acoustic, it's the vibration of the top

 However, the sound-box is only part of the guitar's overall construction.
 How to construct and affix the neck is another construction concern.
 Most acoustic guitars use a glued-in set neck construction, though some builders (most notably Taylor Guitars) use a type of bolt-on construction that facilitates neck resets when necessary.
 While initially met with skepticism, the Taylor neck system has stood the test of time and proven to be reliable and useful.

 So, depending on its purpose, acoustic guitars are constructed using a wide range of body shapes, thicknesses, and construction types, all of which affect the guitar's tone.

 Without getting too technical, several facets of the top/sound box affect both the volume and timbre of the acoustic guitar sound.
 The type of wood used has a great effect on the instrument's timbre.
 This perhaps applies more for acoustic and classical guitars than it does for electric guitars (there's a lot of debate in the electric guitar community about whether top or even body wood even makes a substantive difference in tone).

 For example, a maple top makes the guitar sound bright and punchy whereas a cedar top has a warm and more mellow tone, so a maple top is often favorited for hard strummers while cedar is favored by fingerpickers.

 The size of the sound box, as one would expect, also affects the volume.

 Guitars with a large sound box (often called "jumbo" guitars) project

 much more volume than a "parlor" sized guitar.
+Traditionally, the most popular type of acoustic guitar shape is the Dreadnought-style.
 However, onboard pickups

 and equalization can make a small guitar sound huge simply by virtue of